tlddesigns.chicago.area.school.weaving.art.yarn.fashion.knitting

 Exhibition statement -

-Through slow, intentional fiber processes-stitching, weaving, layering and dyeing-I explore how human impacts of nature can carry vast emotional weight.
-Creating multidimensional narratives that reflect that complex relationship between humanity and the natural world.
-Integrating metal, bioarts, and reused materials my works blends the tactile and the conceptual, driving the conversation of environmental justice/awareness within the anthropogenic climate.
-Evolving into both records and reinterpretations of what I encounter outdoors, mainstream media of the global crisis and the world under my microscope.
-Evidently blurring boundaries between the organic and the crafted, asking us to reconsider what we value, what we overlook, and how deeply we are intertwined with the environments that sustain us
+Chloroplasts and Climate: Transformations in the Anthropogenic World, explores a world that goes unnoticed, undervalued, or overlooked .
+Stemming from a lens of environmental activism and education, I aim to explore and foreground issues of our current climate crisis, the concept of the anthropocene, and my captivation with the world of biology and microorganisms.
+Through slow, intentional fiber processes—stitching, weaving, layering and dyeing—I explore how human impacts on nature can carry vast emotional weight, creating multidimensional narratives that reflect the complex relationships between humanity and the natural world.
+Integrating metal, bioarts, and reused materials, my work blends the tactile and the conceptual, driving the conversation about environmental justice and awareness within the anthropogenic climate—evolving into both records and reinterpretations of my outdoor encounters, mainstream media reports of the global crisis, and the world under my microscope.
+Evidently blurring boundaries between the organic and the crafted, this work asks us to reconsider what we value, what we overlook, and how deeply we are intertwined with the environments that sustain us.

 Haven Overton is a Chicago-based artist working at the intersection of textiles, sculpture, and bio-arts.
 Their practice investigates the unnoticed and undervalued, utilizing a lens of environmental activism to address the climate crisis and the Anthropocene.
 Captivated by microbiology, Overton's work bridges the gap between scientific inquiry and material studies.